riakashyap/POS_Simulator/Model_Architecture.md

 of an application into different components.
-This separation allows developers to work on individual components of the application independently, making it easier to maintain and extend the application over time.
+This separation allows developers to work on individual components of the application independently, making it easier to maintain and extend the application over time.</br></br>

-Some of the benefits of using the MVC pattern include:
+Some of the benefits of using the MVC pattern include:</br>

-o Separation of concerns: It helps to separate the application logic from the user interface, making it easier to manage and maintain the code.
+1) Separation of concerns: It helps to separate the application logic from the user interface, making it easier to manage and maintain the code.</br>

-o Modular development: The MVC pattern promotes the development of reusable, modular code that can be easily extended and reused in other parts of the application.
+2) Modular development: The MVC pattern promotes the development of reusable, modular code that can be easily extended and reused in other parts of the application.</br>

-o Better testability: The separation of concerns makes it easier to test each component of the application independently, improving the overall quality of the code.
+3) Better testability: The separation of concerns makes it easier to test each component of the application independently, improving the overall quality of the code.</br>

-o Flexibility: The MVC pattern allows developers to modify or replace any one of the components without affecting the other components of the application.
-Overall, the MVC pattern is a popular choice for developing applications because it promotes code maintainability, modularity, and flexibility.
+4) Flexibility: The MVC pattern allows developers to modify or replace any one of the components without affecting the other components of the application.
+Overall, the MVC pattern is a popular choice for developing applications because it promotes code maintainability, modularity, and flexibility.</br></br>